Short Answer (quick read).

 - You are responsible for maintenance.

-- A VPS is more expensive than shared hosting.
+- A VPS is more expensive than a shared plan.

 Managed VPS: the perfect combination of shared hosting and VPS

-Do you want to benefit from the many advantages of a VPS without technical knowledge and without all the extra work?
+Do you want to benefit from the many advantages of a virtual machine without technical knowledge and without all the extra work?
 Then simply opt for Managed VPS.
 That’s how to get the best of both worlds.

-The choice between a Managed or Unmanaged VPS depends on your technical knowledge and how much time you have.
-If you understand how to deal with a VPS and are willing to invest time, an Unmanaged VPS is fine.
+The choice between a managed (by the web provider) or self managed (by you) vServer depends on your technical knowledge and how much time you have.
+If you understand how to deal with a VPS and are willing to invest time, a self managed virtual private server is fine.
 Don’t know about web servers?
 Or simply not in the mood or no time to do maintenance yourself?
-Then choose Managed VPS.
+Then choose a managed virtual private server.
 Good luck!